mikkokallio/bicep-workshop/README.md

 - Change the symbolic name of the resource `storageAccount` to `sa`.
 This is a common naming convention for storage accounts.
 - Try deploying the same template again without any other changes.
 What happens?
+- On your local machine create a text file `sample.txt` using Notepad or similar editor.
+- In Azure portal, navigate to the storage account and create a blob container, and upload the local file to the container.
 - Change the replication of the storage account from LRS to GRS.
 Hint: You need to change a value under `sku`.
 Use the resource definition article linked above to check possible values.
 - Preview deployment with `az deployment group what-if --template-file main.bicep`.
 - If the changes look ok, run the deployment, using the same command as in Task 1.1.